 3 min. read

 Love, hate or loathe ‘em, selfies are a modern cultural phenomenon.
-So much so that Wednesday was National Selfie Day.
+So much so that June 21 has become National Selfie Day.

-Out of curiosity, we used Falcon’s social listening function to track the real-time social traffic around this most curious of ‘official’ days.
+Last year, out of curiosity, we used Falcon’s social listening function to track the real-time social traffic around this somewhat maligned ‘official’ day.
 What we discovered was a vivid showcase in the value of social listening, and will very likely challenge some of your assumptions too.

 Listening to selfies?
 That’s crazy talk!

 Twitter and Instagram may not be heavy on the word count, but they still throw social listening a crucial lifeline with hashtags.
 And with visual formats continuing to take over social media, you can’t afford to neglect this treasure trove of insights.